AlexT101/orbit-wars/README.md

 python run_match.py starter starter
 ```

 Add the `--kaggle` flag to use the Kaggle engine instead of the ported Rust engine.
 Seed is random by default unless you add a flag like `--seed 42`.
+You can also use the `run_batched.py` or `run_batched_4p.py` scripts to run many matches in parallel.

 You can run the local visualizer using: